jpverkamp/blog/content/reviews/books/Various/Fables Universe/Fables/9 - Fables, Vol. 9 Sons of Empire.md

 page_count: 202
 series_index: [9, 12]
 ---
-{{< goodreads book="Fables, Vol. 9: Sons of Empire" >}}.
+[[Fables, Vol. 9: Sons of Empire]]().
 The calm before the storm.
 It's a number of somewhat lighter tales (relatively speaking!) showing how both sides are preparing to strike back.

 We get a bit more detail on Frau Totenkinder--who turns out to be even more than we thought--and Ambrose/Flycatcher, who seems to have quite the backstory.
 And of course, the Wolf clan.
 They're always a lot of fun.